Most digital services will rely on some third-party code from other software to work properly. This is called a dependency.

 Other communities may have fewer standalone libraries of code, but this tends to mean they have either:

-- a more comprehensive standard library, eg Python
+- a more comprehensive standard library - for example, Python

 Tools that help identify risks